KristofferC/TimerOutputs.jl/README.md

 After the program has executed, it is possible to print a nicely formatted table presenting how much time, allocations and number of calls were made in each section.
 The output can be customized as to only show the things you are interested in.

+If you find this package useful please give it a star.
+I like stars and it also helps me know where my development time is best spent.

+## Example output

 An example of the output (used in a finite element simulation) is shown below

 ```